cariad/startifact/README.md

 startifact SugarWater 1.0.0 --download dist.tar.gz
 ```

-If the version is omitted or `latest` then the latest artifact will be downloaded, otherwise the literal version will be downloaded.
+If the version is omitted then the latest artifact will be downloaded, otherwise the literal version will be downloaded.

 ## Python usage